RamiKrispin/deploy-flex-actions/README.md

 ### Setting environment with RStudio server

-There are multiple methods to spin a docker image into a running containter.
+There are multiple methods to spin a docker image into a running container.
 Before going to the robust method using the `docker-compose`, let's review the basic method with the `run` command:

 ``` shell
 docker run -d -p 8787:8787 rkrispin/flex_dash_env:dev.0.0.0.9000